 What can you expect to pay for 4WD insurance?

 There are many factors that could affect the premiums you pay on 4WD insurance.
-These could include gender, age, or even car colour, among other things.
-Premiums could also be higher for four-wheel drivers on an Agreed Value policy if the agreed value is higher than what the car would sell at on the market (Market Value).
+These could include your gender, age or even the colour of your car.
+Premiums could also be higher for four-wheel drivers on an Agreed Value policy if the agreed value is higher than what the car would sell for on the market (Market Value).